 Once I put a plea out on Facebook to see if anyone knows of a deal on a bed frame and someone offered to give me one they didn’t want.

 Another time I mentioned needing a new dryer.
-I ended up getting an amazing deal on a washer dryer set from a friend fed up with their big set.
+I ended up getting an amazing deal on a washer dryer set from a friend fed up with their huge set.
 (Perfect for a family of 7, though!)

 Children go through clothes so quickly that there’s a glut of clothes.
 Mention that you need clothes in a certain size and you’re bound to find someone with bags of outgrown outfits.

 It’s good to get recommendations from friends you trust.